Operating Licence holders can fly on most routes within the EEA without needing to apply for separate licences for each country.

 Please contact the CAA with any queries or to discuss your application.

 The requirements for each type of licence are set out below.
-In many respects the requirements are identical, with
+In many respects the requirements are identical, with the following exceptions:

 Full details of requirements to qualify for an Operating Licence are available in the publication Official Record Series 1 – Licensing UK Airlines.